manevpe/manager-1-2-1-guide/README.md

 Make action plans for the next meeting.
 Do check in on them.
 Do make sure people feel comfortable to share their opinion freely and ask any question.
 Do leave the other person to talk more than you.
+Do share on your own - you can't expect only the other person to share.

 ## Don'ts:
 Don't skip the meeting without a good reason.
-The 1-2-1 meeting should not be used as a status report - you should utilize the time for more personal discusssions, and less about progress on current tasks.
+Don't use the 1-2-1 meeting as a status report - you should utilize the time for more personal discusssions, and less about progress on current tasks.
 Don't steal the conversation - you should be predominently listening and asking questions.
 Don't make people wait for your 1-2-1 meeting if they have something they would like to discuss right now.
 Postponing the conversation can hide a potential problem.